-The urethra is the passage that carries urine out of the body.
-In a woman, the opening of the urethra is in front of the vagina.
+The urethra is the tube that carries urine out of the body.
+In a woman, the urethra's opening is in front of the vagina.
 In a man, it is at the tip of the penis.
-Narrowing or blockage of the urethra is known as a urethral stricture.
+Narrowing or blockage of the urethra is called a urethral stricture.
 This is more common in men than in women.

-A blockage of the urethra is usually caused by the formation of scar tissue due to surgery, sexually transmitted diseases, or long-term catheter use.
+A blockage of the urethra is often caused by scar tissue.
+This may be due to surgery, sexually transmitted infections, or long-term catheter use.
 The cause can also be unknown.

 The symptoms of urethral stricture include: